-Disability is re-defined as a social (not individual) issue.
-Furthermore, barriers are not the inevitable outcome of impairment but are socially created through society not taking into consideration the requirements of people with impairments.
+Disability is a social issue.
+Barriers are not the inevitable outcome of impairment but are socially created by not taking the requirements of people with impairments into consideration.

-We are disabled by what society does to us: therefore, disability is like racism or sexism.
+We are disabled by what society does to us.

 Social Model of Disability

 - Acknowledges people’s rights to full participation as citizens.